kiranbhil/flipkart-clone/README.md

 ## Lessons Learned

 As we never really stop learning, This was our 1st full-stack project, and as usual there were a lot of chalenges with the learnings we experienced. some of the highlighted learning were:-
-- Building Database using mongodb and deployment using Mongo Atlas
+- Building Database using mongodb and deployment using Mongo Atlas.
-- Setting up API requests using Express and Deployment on cyclic
+- Setting up API requests using Express and Deployment on cyclic.
 - Algorithm building for users data such as, items in cart, location etc.
-- Playing with animation to get desired output
+- Playing with animation to get desired output.
-- Using redux to for CRUD operations
+- Using redux to for CRUD operations.
-- building custom filters
-- Using Tailwindcss for better styling experience
+- Using ChakraUI for better styling experience.
-- Using real-time otp for login and payment
+- Using firebase for login and Register.

 ## Contributors